eldridgea/dynflare/README.md

 # dynflare
-Cloudflare DNS record updater tool for dynamic DNS servers
+A Cloudflare DNS record updater tool for servers with dynamic IPs.

 This is a small Python script that automatically updates Cloudflare DNS records.
 This is good for servers that are on home ISPs or other connections with a dynamic IP address.